I’ll probably go through this and clean it up some day, but this is a quick run down of terms you might hear and not know about.

 AMCF – American Medieval Combat Federation – The organization in the USA that represents the IMCF. https://www.amcfederation.com/

 BOTN – Battle Of The Nations.
 This is an annual tournament, the oldest in modern bohurt.
-It uses HMB rules and takes place at a castle somewhere in Europe. https://botn.info/
+It uses HMB rules and takes place at a castle somewhere in Europe.
+This was the first in the major bohurt tournaments in the 21st century and remains the largest and most violent. https://botn.info/

 HMB – Historical Medieval Battles.
 This is the descriptor for the bohurt rules set used by many national and local groups.
 It was the original of the modern bohurt styles.